Nick-Lares/Responsive-Layout-Portfolio/README.md

   - The Portfolio page featured a hyperlink to my github repositories page.
   - The Contact page includes my personal contact information, as well as a hyper-link to my social media profile on Linkedin.

-Link to screenshot of the home page
+Link to screenshot of the home page.
   - https://drive.google.com/open?id=1ljk6dBR_iG0mydbrDAMNvUHOBnEa7aIV